(The Woman at the Well Part 2)

 Not talking to women was an attempt to avoid temptation and the appearance of sin.
 Does this not reveal their desperation to attain perfection?

 Verses 28-30: "So the woman left her water jar and went away into town and said to the people, 29"Come, see a man who told me all that I ever did.
 Can this be the Christ?"
 "30They went out of the town and were coming to him.

-What a wonderful honor, to be the one to give Jesus a drink of water!
-Yet, Jesus had once said, “.Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”
+What an incredible honor, to be the one to give Jesus a drink of water!
+Yet, Jesus had once said, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”
 (Matt 25:40).

-She had suddenly discovered that neither her water Jars, nor the water in the old well, were as important as " the water that wells up into eternal life," the kind water Jesus had to offer.
+She had suddenly discovered that neither her water Jars nor the water in the old well, were as important as " the water that wells up into eternal life," the kind of water Jesus had to offer.

 She had gone to tell the others about Jesus.

 The Samaritan's were a lot like the Jews in that, they wouldn't have had much regard for the witness of any woman, and the witness of an adulteress would have been worthless.
 How ironic that she became one of the very first witnesses for Jesus.